Manslaughter: Assisted suicide

 Assisted suicide is suicide committed with the aid of another person, sometimes a physician.

 In some places, including parts of the United States, assisted suicide is punishable as manslaughter.
 In other countries, such as Switzerland and Canada, and in some U.S. states, assisted suicide is legal as long as legal safeguards are observed.

 Involuntary

-Involuntary manslaughter is the killing of a human being without the intent of doing so, either expressed or implied.
-It is distinguished from voluntary manslaughter by the absence of intention.
-It is normally divided into two categories, constructive manslaughter and criminally negligent manslaughter.
-For example, a person may throw a rock and kill someone.
-There was no intent to kill, but a life was still taken.
+Involuntary manslaughter is the unlawful killing of a human being without the intent to kill.
+It is generally distinguished from voluntary manslaughter by the absence of such an intent.
+Involuntary manslaughter typically encompasses killings resulting from reckless or criminally negligent conduct, or from the commission of an unlawful act not intended to cause death.
+In common law jurisdictions it is commonly divided into two categories, unlawful-act manslaughter, also known as constructive manslaughter, and criminally negligent manslaughter.